top of page

 E. Nothing herein shall constitute any liability for acts or omissions committed by anyone associated with the Scholarship Foundation.

-F. The Scholarship Foundation shall use its funds to accomplish the purpose specified in Article 2.
-No part of such funds shall be beneficial or distributed to an Officer or a Board Member.
+â–¡ F. The Scholarship Foundation shall use its funds to accomplish the purpose specified in Article 2.
+No part of such funds shall be beneficial or directly distributed to an Officer or a Board Member, except for reimbursement of approved expenses.

 ARTICLE 4: OFFICERS AND BOARD OF DIRECTORS

-The Scholarship Foundation Board shall consist of four (4) Officers and nine (9) Board of directors.
-Officers shall be: President, Treasurer, Secretary and Registered Agent.
-Officers and Board of directors shall always include members of the Lewis family and others as decided when necessary.
+The Scholarship Foundation Board shall consist of an odd number of Directors with a minimum of nine (9) Board of directors, including the officers.
+Officers shall include:President, Treasurer, Secretary and Registered Agent.
+Officers and Board of directors shall always include members of the Lewis family and others, as decided by the Board.

 ARTICLE 5: GOVERNANCE

 The Officers and Board of Directors shall direct and control the business management and affairs of the Scholarship Foundation.
-They shall have the authority to approve or deny any requests for scholarships and to recommend dispensing of funds.
+They shall have the authority to approve or deny requests for scholarships and to recommend dispensing of funds.

 ARTICLE 6: SCHOLARSHIP FUNDS